Quickly find answers to all your questions in the frequently asked questions section below. Can't you figure it out? Feel free to contact us.

 Through our group chats!
 Here you can easily find people for a spontaneous hike, bike ride or fun night out.
 The chat is bustling with activities and you are always welcome to join or organize something yourself.
 We have a separate group chat for each major city, so you can easily meet people near you.

 You are not alone!
 There are many Dutch and Belgian physiotherapists working in Switzerland, and you will find a very diverse, international working atmosphere here.
 And through our own takeoff community, you can make new friends super fast!
+Read tips for making friends in Switzerland here.

 This varies by employer and depends on your travel distance.
 You can include this in your salary negotiations.
 We'd love to share our experience to help you with this!